Open call for artists at Leith Hill Place

 Almost unique for the National Trust, Leith Hill Place offers a blank canvas to work with because the house had hardly any collections donated with the gift of the estate.
 Having been tenanted for most of the last 60 years, the house is in need of restoration.
 Whilst funding is being sought for this work, the house is in a state of limbo with new uses for the empty spaces being trialled.
 In 2018 the art theme led to a programme of seven different installations and exhibitions.
 This year the theme is 'outdoors and wellbeing', encouraging visitors to explore more of the 400 acre estate which was gifted with the house.

-For the exhibition in May and June, artists are being sought to submit their work along the theme of 'awakening', focussing on the evidence of the changing seasons, which for Leith Hill is most evident in the flowering of bluebells and the Rhododendron Wood.
+For the exhibition in September and October, artists are being asked to submit work along the theme of 'fading of the light', focussing on the evidence of the changing seasons, which for Leith Hill is most evident in the many autumnal hues which brighten the darkening days.